 But it’s not only elephants you’ll see here; large herds of buffalo are present, alongside other herbivores, such as zebra, wildebeest and giraffe.
 Predator sightings are also common, with lion, leopard and wild dogs spotted on the plains.

 A visit to the Elephant Nature Park in northern Thailand's Chiang Mai is a chance to get up close to elephants in a pretty natural environment, but with no riding of elephants (which many travel companies have stopped offering) involved at all.

 The Park’s mission is to promote sustainable elephant-friendly tourism by rescuing and caring for elephants that have previously been mistreated in camps and circuses.
 The park’s home to more than 35 elephants – travellers can walk with them, watch them play and even give them a bath.

-Prince Harry is one of the supporters of the 500 Elephants initiative currently being undertaken by African Parks, which this summer saw 250 elephants relocated into Nkhotakota Wildlife Reserve in northern Malawi.
+Prince Harry is one of the supporters of the 500 Elephants initiative currently being undertaken by African Parks, which saw 250 elephants relocated into Nkhotakota Wildlife Reserve in northern Malawi.
 There’ll be a much better chance of viewing elephants than at any time before and when you view them there, you’ll know it’s as a result of a great conservation effort.